 The cocktail bar is a ready nice addition to the hotel as well.
 It forms part of the restaurant but is separated both by the double doors and its distinctly vibrant red interiors.
 We didn’t end up drinking here but it’s a very stylish spot (and probably the most Instagrammable feature of the hotel).
 Inspired by 1930s Hong Kong, the colonial Chesterfields and hanging lantern lights give this bar a luxe feel.
 There’s also a small terrace on the side, for when the weather is warm (isn’t it always in Barcelona?) and back bar was stocked with pretty much everything you could want from a hotel bar.

 Overall, we really enjoyed our stay at the Market Hotel Barcelona.
 The rooms were low-key luxe and quite sexy with all the glossy black furniture and tiles.
 The restaurant and bar were a good addition and the reception staff were very friendly and helpful.
 Both the hotel and the restaurant could do with a little refresh but I say that about most places I stay in that are over a couple of years old.
 What really made this hotel perfect for us was the location: this district is by far the best area of Barcelona to stay in right now and I’ll probably only consider a Sant Antoni hotel when I’m lucky enough to visit this city next.
 I definitely recommend the Market Hotel for any fabulous traveller.

 🌟 Plan your trip with my Barcelona city guide.

 😊 Did you find my Market Hotel Barcelona review useful?
 Leave me a comment below and let me know 👇

 Pin this blog for later! 👇

-📌 Disclaimer: we paid for our stay at this hotel and did not receive any discount or freebies (aside from those offered to us because of the faulty air conditioner).
+📌 Disclaimer: I paid for our stay at this hotel and did not receive any discount or freebies (aside from those offered to us because of the faulty air conditioner).